 The resulting number of ewes and gimmers is termed the reduced flock size for the business or common grazings.
+Please note, you cannot exceed this agreed level of ewes and gimmers over the whole IACS business (not just the hill flock) for the duration of your AECS contract.

 The ewes must be disposed of and not transferred to any other part of the business holdings.
-If you have had a previous stock disposal agreement, baseline flock number should be available to us from the relevant scheme file.
+If you have had a previous stock disposal agreement, provide the agreed figures submitted to determine the baseline flock number.